 Hupisaaret Islands

-This isn’t just one park; it’s a collection of tiny islands connected by charming wooden bridges.
+This isn’t just one park; it’s a collection of tiny islands connected by charmng wooden bridges.
 The Hupisaaret Islands offer scenic spots to sit and relax, ponds filled with ducks, and beautifully landscaped gardens.
 It’s an excellent place for those who enjoy peaceful nature walks with a touch of whimsy.

 Tietomaa Science Center